Family & pregnancy

 - neither of the baby’s parents is a Pole but one of them has a permanent residence permit on the territory of Poland – the newborn should be granted the same type of permission if only it was born while the parents owed the permit or had a valid temporary permit; otherwise they can apply for the temporary residence permit on the basis of family relations,

 - one of the baby’s parents has a visa or a temporary residence permit – the baby can be granted the same type of permission, if it was born while the visa or permit was valid; here the parent is required to have health insurance or a confirmation of healthcare cost coverage as well as a regular and stable source of income.

 The duration of the maternity leave concerning the birth of one child amounts to 20 weeks.
-Afterwards, there is a possibility to take an additional maternity leave for another 6 weeks.
+Afterward, there is a possibility to take additional maternity leave for another 6 weeks.
 You can also make use of 26 weeks of parental leave.
 So in total, the length of the paid leaves concerning the birth of one child amounts to 52 weeks.
 If the pregnancy is plural, the leave is lengthened.

 Maternity leave may be divided between the parents of the new-born child.
 However, the first 14 weeks belong only to the mother and cannot be given to her partner.

 Paternity leave may be taken by fathers who work on the basis of the employment contract or the fee-for-task agreement as well as if they run their own business activities as long as they pay the sickness insurance contribution.
 Fathers have 2 weeks of the paternity leave which can be used within 2 years.

 The above-mentioned leaves are paid.
 You can choose between two possibilities:

 - 100% of the remuneration for the period of the first 26 weeks of the leave and 60% for the next 26 weeks (parental leave),

 - 80% of the pay for the period of 52 weeks.

 The employee cannot be made redundant from the day of applying for a childcare leave till the last day of the leave.